LeiRui/M4-visualization-exp/README.md

      4. When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results are in `sumResult-[READ_METHOD].csv`, where `[READ_METHOD]` is `rawQuery`/`mac`/`cpv`.
      5. In the result csv, the last four columns are server computation time, communication time, client rendering time, and total response time, and each row corresponds to a different number of raw data points.

-## 4. Guides to "8.1 Experiments with Varying Parameters"
+## 4. Guides to "Experiments with Varying Parameters"

 >   Corresponding to Figures 17~22 in the paper.